duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 - "vim *cheatsheet*"
 - "vim *cheat sheet*"
 - "vim *commands*"
 - "vim *guide*"
 - "vim *shortcuts*"
 - ...and so on.
-See the full list in [CheatSheets.pm](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm).
+View all terms in [CheatSheets.pm](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm).

-You can also specify additional triggers, as you'll see in the example below.
+If you'd like to add more names for the subject of your cheat sheet (in addition to the file name), you can specify them in the `alias` property of your cheat sheet JSON file.
+For details see the [Cheat Sheet JSON Reference](#cheat-sheet-json-reference).

 ## How to Add Your Cheat Sheet